litt1e-p/LPFPS/README.md

   return true
 }
 ```
-if you don't know how define a DEBUG flag in Swift, this [post](http://litt1e-p.github.io/2016/06/03/swift-debug-flag/) will may do help
+if you don't know how to define a DEBUG flag in Swift, this [post](http://litt1e-p.github.io/2016/06/03/swift-debug-flag/) will may do help

 # Screenshot